moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/vscode-set-up.md

 You need to set up the VSCode Python extension to use your new virtual environment.
 You can use the Python Environment Manager extension.

-On the left hand side of the screen, click Extensions.

-Search for Python Environment Manager and install.
+On the left hand toolbar, click Extensions > Search for "Python Environment Manager" and click install.

-You should now see a Python symbol on the left hand side of the screen - click this.

-Under conda, select your new `venv` environment and click the star to activate this environment in the VSCode terminal.
+You should now see a Python symbol on the toolbar.
+Click Python > Global Environments > Conda > venv to select your new `venv` environment and click the star to activate this environment in the VSCode terminal.

 ## Install requirements